 Dr. Goldie joined the School of Nursing at Queen's University in 2015.
 She completed her undergraduate and master's degree in nursing at Queen's University and a PhD at the University of British Columbia.
 She then spent a year at the Centre for Addiction and Mental Health's Nicotine Dependence Clinic completing a post-doctoral fellowship.
 She has an active program of research, teaches undergraduate and graduate courses, and supervises graduate students across three programs within the Faculty of Health Sciences.

 Graduate student supervision

-Currently accepting MNSc and PhD students in the following areas of research:
+Currently accepting MNSc and PhD students with an interest in developing expertise in the following areas of research:

 Currently teaching the following courses:

 N900: Advanced Statistics and Analytic Techniques (W) (Graduate)

 Philosophy: Dr. Goldie values active learning and student engagement in the classroom.
 She promotes these values by utilizing a variety of teaching modalities and integration of new learning technologies in an inclusive and equitable environment.
 Her courses are structured to challenge students to make increasingly complex evidence-informed decisions by providing tangible connections between course content and clinical practice/ applied research designs.